+\item \textbf{Resolution-Specific SP (RSSP).} Selects the best SP degree per resolution via offline profiling: SP=1 for $256\times256$ and $512\times512$, SP=2 for $1024\times1024$, and SP=8 for $2048\times2048$.
+Represents an oracle static configuration. \end{itemize}

-\parabf{SLO Settings.} We adopt resolution-specific latency targets grounded in user-perceived responsiveness.
-Prior research \cite{abbas2022understanding} reports that 63\% of the users prefer a maximum response delay of 5 seconds in interactive settings.
-Accordingly, we cap the target at 1.5 seconds for small images and set an upper bound of 5.0 seconds for the largest resolution.
-Concretely, we set per-request baseline SLOs as follows: $(256,256)$ = 1.5 s, $(512,512)$ = 2.0 s, $(1024,1024)$ = 3.0 s, and $(2048,2048)$ = 5.0 s.
-We also scale SLOs using a SLO Scale and sweep it from 1.0$\times$ to 1.5$\times$ relative to each resolution's baseline.
+\paragraph{SLO Settings.} We adopt resolution-specific latency targets grounded in user-perceived responsiveness.
+Prior research \cite{abbas2022understanding} reports that 63\% of users prefer a maximum response delay of 5 seconds in interactive settings.
+Accordingly, we cap the target at 1.5 seconds for small images and set an upper bound of 5.0 seconds for the largest resolution: $(256,256)$ = 1.5 s, $(512,512)$ = 2.0 s, $(1024,1024)$ = 3.0 s, and $(2048,2048)$ = 5.0 s.
+We sweep SLO Scale from $1.0\times$ to $1.5\times$ relative to each resolution's baseline.

-\parabf{Workload and Dataset.} We sample 300 prompts from DiffusionDB \cite{diffusionDB} to generate requests.
-By default, requests arrive following Poisson processes, with arrival rates of 12 requests/minute(rpm).
+\paragraph{Workload and Dataset.} We sample 300 prompts from DiffusionDB \cite{diffusionDB} to generate requests.
+By default, requests arrive as a Poisson process at 12 requests/minute.